What Is the Close Brothers Scandal? Key Facts and Compensation Explained

 Use of Discretionary Commission Arrangements (DCAs) to Inflate Interest Rates

 One of the most significant accusations against Close Brothers involves the use of discretionary commission arrangements (DCAs), a controversial practice that allowed car dealers to set interest rates for finance loans.
-These contracts empowered dealers to alter auto finance contracts' interest rates based on the secret commission they would earn from Close Brothers.
+These contracts empowered dealers to alter auto finance contracts' interest rates based on the secret commission they would earn from Close Brothers [1].
 In other cases, this act resulted in inflated interest rates, causing borrowers to pay more than they would have paid if the rates were adjusted fairly in accordance with their financial conditions.

-A chief aspect of the ongoing investigation of Close Brothers' business model has been the transparent deficiency regarding how discretionary commission arrangements (DCAs) have been used, effectively allowing terms in finance agreements to be based upon the potential profitability of the deal to the dealer, rather than upon the individual's repayment potential or true expense of the loan.
+A chief aspect of the investigation of Close Brothers' business model has been the transparent deficiency regarding how discretionary commission arrangements (DCAs) have been used, effectively allowing terms in finance agreements to be based upon the potential profitability of the deal to the dealer, rather than upon the individual's repayment potential or true expense of the loan.
 Most consumers did not know that these arrangements were even in place, so they had no idea how their interest rates were being determined.

 Failing to Disclose Key Terms in Finance Agreements